arrenree/KDB-Problem-Sets/README.md

 peter| 110

 dheight > 1.7
-/ dictionary + condition = examines values as booleans, returns as true/false
+/ comparison operator on a dict returns a table of booleans

 key  |value
 -----------